 f).
 What do you like/dislike about this company?
 (Consider a graph or other way to rate and compare the companies with which you have interviewed).

-When asked what they look for in potential employees, many employers respond by mentioning all or most of the following traits: A well-written resume and cover letter Demonstrated initiative and uniqueness in approaching the employer Following up with the employer to schedule interview |
+When asked what they look for in potential employees, many employers respond by mentioning all or most of the following traits: |

 Certain characteristics that are highly desirable to employers are: